PoonamSampat/BigDataWorkshop/HOL step-by-step - Big data and visualization.md

-## Exercise 4: Populating SnowFlakes suing the Databricks connector for SnowFlakes
+## Exercise 4: Populating SnowFlakes using the Databricks connector for SnowFlakes

 ### Task 1: <VIJI>